 - Season the shrimp with salt and pepper and set aside.

-- Heat a large saucepan over medium-low and add 1 tablespoon of canola oil.
+- Heat a large saucepan over medium-low and add 1 tablespoon of olive oil.
 Add ginger and cook for about 1 minute until light brown.
 Turn the heat to medium-high and add the shrimp and cook, stirring for about 3 to 4 minutes.
 Add coconut milk, vegetable stock and bay leaf and bring to a boil.
 Remove the shrimp from the skillet and set aside.
 Reduce the heat to a simmer, and cook, for 20 minutes.
 When ready, discard bay leaves set coconut stock aside.

-- In a D5 Polished Dutch Oven over medium heat, heat the 1 cup canola oil.
+- In a D5 Polished Dutch Oven over medium heat, heat the 1 cup olive oil.
 When hot, whisk in the oat flour.
 Cook, stirring constantly, until a roux is formed and light brown, about 7 minutes.
 Add the onion and cook for 5 minutes.